delhatch/PiPod_ePaper/README.md

     <li>Reboot.
 If there are problems, type: systemctl --user status pipod.service to see if the service launched.</li>
   </ul>
 </li>
-  <li>At this point, you probably want to disable wifi, bluetooth, and reduce the CPU speed to save power.</li>
-  <li>To do this you can just use the config.txt file I use, which I provide in this repository:
+  <li>At this point, you probably want to disable wifi, bluetooth, and reduce the CPU speed to save power.
+To do this you can just use the config.txt file I use, which I provide in this repository:
     <ul>
       <li>cd ~/PiPod_ePaper</li>
       <li>Note that the next line will over-write your config.txt file.
 If you want to make a backup copy, do so now.</li>